Desi Rascals

-Desi Rascals is a structured-reality television series broadcast by Sky 1 and Sky Living in the United Kingdom.
+Desi Rascals is a reality television series broadcast by Sky 1 and Sky Living in the United Kingdom.
 Desi Rascals chronicled the lives of a multi-generational cast living within the British Asian community of London.
 The show was created by former producer of The Only Way Is Essex, Tony Wood, and Bend It Like Beckham director, Gurinder Chadha.
 Desi Rascals was cancelled on 15 October 2015 after disappointing ratings in the second series.

 History

 The show was first commissioned by Celia Taylor, head of non-scripted at Sky, in September 2014.
 Sky Living director Antonia Hurford-Jones told Broadcast that the "way into" Desi Rascals would be through the eyes of a group of British Asian thirty-somethings.
 The first series began on 20 January 2015, continuing for twelve episodes, with two episodes broadcast each week (on Tuesday and Friday at 8pm).
 The show's title is a play on the name of British rapper, Dizzee Rascal, and Desi, a term for people from the Indian subcontinent.

 After a successful first series, a second was commissioned by Sky and began broadcasting on Sky 1 on 22 July 2015.
 Unlike the debut series, the second failed to attract much of an audience and on 15 October 2015 it was revealed that a third series would not be commissioned.